'Pharma Bro' won't stop talking, except to jury in trial | New Country 923

 “Your husband has stolen $1.6 million from me,” it read.
 “I hope to see you and your four children homeless.
 I will do whatever I can to assure this.”

-The defense has countered by trying to draw attention to the fact the investors who claim they were victims of fraud ultimately made a big profits once the drug company went public.
+The defense has countered by trying to draw attention to the fact that the investors who claim they were victims of fraud ultimately made big profits once the drug company went public.

 Retrophin CEO Stephen Aselage testified that even though he had misgivings about Shkreli, he considered him a “brilliant intellect” and a “visionary.”